 Saying “no” to allowing someone to cut you down of course opens you up to the freedom of positive thoughts and affirmations.

 No matter what there will be a benefit to saying “no” to a negative relationship.
+If you need more guidance, be sure to sign up for the 10 Days of Minimalism series to gain more perspective and motivation.

 The best and healthiest thing you can do when decluttering negative people from your life is to love them first and send them off with love in your heart.
 Ending anything with screaming or harmful words is not healthy for either party.
 That’s why it’s important to understand where their negativity is coming from and also know that you don’t need to be a part of it.